 Years ago I was lucky, or unlucky, enough to teach the introductory course on general topics in computing to the new intake of Computer Science students - yes I drew the short straw.
 This was supposed to be a diet of computers in society, art and history but this was the up-swing of the home computer revolution and all they wanted to talk about was how to program different things, mostly relating to games.

 So whenever I finished my attempt at being a humanities teacher and asked for questions there would usually be none on whatever topic it was I'd just poured my life blood into, but plenty on how to program some topic or another.

-One lecture the question was a simple one - how do you draw a circle?
+One lecture, bored with the silence a student asked a question that wasn't anything to do with the lecture.
+The question was a simple one - how do you draw a circle?

 I launched into sin and cos and how x and y was worked out for any angle.
 After the basic parametric equation of a circle I went into details about how to avoid calculating sin and cos and how to speed things up.
 All good stuff and very enjoyable with lots of supplementary questions but one comment has stayed in my mind ever since: